dpb587/hubitat-cli/README.md

 An unofficial CLI for some [Hubitat](https://hubitat.com/) commands.

-Hubitat doesn't really have a formal API, so this is a little hacky.
+Hubitat doesn't really have a formal API so this is a little hacky and may break across platform updates.
 It currently supports a few management commands that I rely on in automation (namely downloading backups and rotating HTTPS certificates).
 Use at your own risk.

 ## Usage